 The Nittany Lions enter the season with a number of question marks after losing four starters on the offensive line and mobile quarterback Michael Robinson to the NFL.
-Junior Anthony Morelli takes over at quarterback, and despite lacking Robinson's speed, the Pittsburgh native has shown off his incredible arm strength in practice.

 "At Camp Hill in June, Joe Paterno said Morelli will play in the NFL," Grosz said.
 "He can do things with the football that no other quarterback at Penn State has ever done."

 PSU may use different de fensive sets: Paterno and his coaching staff intend to utilize different defensive schemes this season to make up for the lack of experience in the secondary and defensive line, and to utilize PSU's strength at linebacker, Grosz said.
 Defensive Coordinator Tom Bradley met with Pittsburgh Steelers defensive guru Dick Lebeau to learn more about the Steelers' 3-4 set.

 Bradley also visited with West Virginia coaches to study the Mountaineers' 3-5-3 scheme.
 The Nittany Lions have tinkered with the defensive alignment in practice, using linebacker Sean Lee in place of a strong safety.

 While many skeptics doubt Penn State can repeat its Top 10 performance from a year ago, Grosz is optimistic about the season.